-In August last year I undertook an assignment for WWF in the Zambezi Region of Namibia.
-Our aim was to obtain high-quality images of elusive animals, some of which had only ever been photographed on research cameras before.
+In August last year, I undertook an assignment for WWF in the Zambezi Region of Namibia.
+We aimed to obtain high-quality camera trap images of elusive animals, some of which had only ever been photographed on research cameras before.

 For many years, Lise Hanssen has been studying wildlife populations in the region, with a particular focus on the carnivores.
 Her research utilised over 100 research camera traps to build up a picture of predator populations for the first time.
-She was able to identify the ranges of leopards, lions, hyenas and African wild dogs.
-Her findings prove how vital this area is to carnivore populations and movements throughout the KAZA region.
+She could identify the ranges of leopards, lions, hyenas and African wild dogs.
+Her findings prove this area is importance to carnivore populations and movements throughout the KAZA region.

 I teamed up with WWF and Lise to try to capture high-quality photographs of her study subjects.
-However, it quickly became apparent that this was not going to be easy, as the carnivores are extremely elusive and hard to see.
-I spent two weeks in Namibia trying to find and photograph them, but they didn’t catch a glimpse of a single one!
+However, it quickly became apparent that this would not be easy, as the carnivores are extremely elusive and hard to see.
+I spent two weeks in Namibia trying to find and photograph them, but they didn’t glimpse a single one!

-Fortunately, we had foreseen this challenge and I had come prepared with five Camtraptions camera trap systems.
-These are similar to the Lise’s research cameras but incorporate a high-quality DSLR camera instead.
+Fortunately, we had foreseen this challenge, and I had come prepared with five camera trap systems.
+These are similar to Lise’s research cameras but incorporate a high-quality DSLR camera instead.

 I relied on Lise’s research and expertise to identify several promising sites for my traps.
 These included locations both inside and outside the national parks.
-At the end of my trip, I left my cameras in place so they could continue working for a further 10 weeks.
+At the end of my trip, I left my cameras in place so they could continue working for another 10 weeks.

-Lise’s predictions were spot on, and over the following weeks my camera traps started capturing images of the key species that we were after including leopards, hyenas, African wild dogs and even a serval cat.
+Lise’s predictions were spot on, and over the following weeks, my camera traps started capturing images of the key species we were after, including leopards, hyenas, African wild dogs and even a serval cat.

 The greatest challenge of all was photographing the lions.
-These cats spend much of their time outside the national parks and are extremely shy.
+These cats are extremely shy and spend much of their time outside the national parks.
 Even Lise has never seen them other than on her research cameras.
 I set up two camera traps near waterholes that the lions sometimes visit.
-In the three months that my traps were operating, the lions passed by twice, resulting in some very rare shots of these secretive big cats.
+In the three months that my traps were operating, the lions passed by twice, resulting in some rare shots of these secretive big cats.